-Given the characteristics of these materials, combined with issues that may arise during the machining process, we should pay particular attention to and exercise control over the following aspects:
+Due to the traits of these materials and the difficulties that could occur during the machining process, we should pay close attention to and exercise control over the following aspects:

 1. The Effect of Heat